 Legend has it that cowboys first discovered the valley while searching for cattle, but there’s evidence of Native Americans dating back hundreds of years.
 It’s been a state park since 1964.
-There are a few marked trails and one of them leads from the campground to the First Valley, which is a mostly flat area with a nearby picnic pavilion.
+There are a few marked trails, and one of them leads from the campground to the First Valley, which is a mostly flat area with a nearby picnic pavilion.
 Much of the hiking in Goblin Valley State Park is backcountry, and because this is the desert, it’s advisable to carry plenty of water with you.

-The most strenuous trail is Goblin’s Lair, a slot canyon that had once been hidden to most.
+The most strenuous trail is Goblin’s Lair, a slot canyon that had once been hidden from most.
 Now not only is it a marked trail, but you can also rappel into the canyon itself.

-Getting there is easy; take UT-24 south from I-70 a little over sixty miles.
+Getting there is easy; take UT-24 south from I-70, a little over sixty miles.
 If you’re not a camper, Green River is right on the interstate, and the town of Moab is less than two hours from Goblin Valley.